poshjosh/rate-limiter-spring/README.md

           timeout: SECONDS
 ```

-By using the fully qualified class name as the group name we can configure rate limiting
+  - By using the fully qualified class name as the group name we can configure rate limiting
 of specific resources from application configuration properties.

-We could also narrow the specified properties to a specific method.
+  - You could also narrow the specified properties to a specific method.
 For example, in this case,
 by using `com.myapplicatioon.web.rest.MyResource.greet(java.lang.String)` as the group name.

-__6. Configure rate limiting__
+If you create a `org.springframework.cache.Cache` named `com.looseboxes.ratelimiter.web.spring.cache`

-Configure rate limiting as described in the [rate-limiter-web-core documentation](https://github.com/poshjosh/rate-limiter-web-core).
+(the default cache name), it will be used to create the default `RateCache`.

 Enjoy! :wink: